 Some residents have great difficulty getting to their hospital or healthcare appointments, especially when they are in another local town.
 If you would be willing to drive someone there in your own car (petrol and car parking expenses will be paid) and wait with them, then volunteering to join the community car scheme could be right for you.
-For further information, please contact Dave Clifford on 01296 668906 or davidclifford954@btinternet.com.
+For further information, please contact Klaus Ginda on 01296 668911.